Science-Fiction-Team/project-science-fiction/story/HV/Carek and Nyra.md

 Concerned, Nyra offered, "At least let me help you get rid of the body."

 Seraph redirected her, "You've already wasted too much time; now take the Nexus Core and leave."
-As Nyra grabbed the core and walked towards the entrance, Seraph shouted, "And close the door behind you; the noise outside makes my ears bleed.
+As Nyra grabbed the core and walked towards the entrance, Seraph shouted, "And close that door behind you; the noise outside makes my ears bleed.
 I need some peace and quiet."